Hypomelanosis ito Q82.3

 • Dental anomalies: palatal cusps on the incisors, enamel defects, caries, hypodontia, impaction

-• eyes: hypertelorism, strabismus, retarded development
+• Eyes: hypertelorism, strabismus, retarded development

 • Hypertrophy of individual organs and body parts

-• Connections with trisomy 7 are described.
+• Associations with trisomy 7 have been described.

 Histology